clowee/OpenSZZ-Cloud-Native/README.md

 sudo docker-compose up -d -scale web=#replicates
 ```
 This will build both of the docker images and will launch them in the background with the database container.
-<p>Remove the --build option if you don't want to rebuild the images.
 <p>The scale option indicates how many times the container web should be replicated.
 <p><i>sudo docker-compose up --build -d -scale web=5</i> will create in total 5 containers web.